Seeing my collection hit the catwalk

 I wasn’t confident at the beginning because there were lots of talented people in my class.
 It was easy to lose confidence and I couldn’t focus on my own work.
 This was why I set up daily tasks.
 I solved this problem by following my timetable.
 Knowing that I could successfully follow the schedule made me feel increasingly confident about what I was doing.

 Additionally, we got great support from our tutors and technicians.
-The weekly tutorial with Sue Chowles, the Course Leader, was invaluable.
+The weekly tutorial with Sue Chowles was invaluable.
 She helped me stay focused.
 We also had technicians who helped us with all the hard work.
 They shared great knowledge about pattern cutting and garment construction.
 I learned (and practised) a lot during the process, which also helped my confidence in design and making.

 What was it like seeing your work on the catwalk?